 The Best Wildlife Encounters in Cape Town for EVERY Season and Budget

-Last Updated on April 9, 2024 by thecapetownblog
+Last Updated on July 9, 2024 by Hannah Stephenson

 If you’re planning a trip to Cape Town, the chances are that you’re keen to see some wildlife while you’re here.
 And while I can assure you that the city does have plenty of wildlife around, you do have to know where to find it!